Data (in)equities in data science: Dissecting systemic and systematic biases in pulse oximetry: Illustration with synthetic pulse oximetry data

 Having outlined the propagation of bias both by working forwards and backwards, we now demonstrate how these biases can appear in practice.
 We construct a synthetic dataset with paired measurements of arterial oxygen saturation ($W$), pulse oximetry readings ($W^*$), race ($A$), treatment with supplemental oxygen ($Z$), and need for mechanical ventilation ($Y$).
 The data-generating process is based on the causal pathways of the DAG in Figure \ref{dag} and closely tracks the data depicted in \citet{sjoding2020racial}.
 It encodes two independent sources of bias: differential measurement error, where the pulse oximeter overreads more for Black patients ($A=1$) and increasingly does so at lower levels of true saturations, and systemic racial bias, where Black patients face lower odds of treatment even at the same measured value.

-Figure~\ref{fig:synthetic} visualizes the differential measurement error of the pulse oximeter for white and Black patients at different oximeter readings.
+Figure \ref{fig:synthetic} visualizes the differential measurement error of the pulse oximeter for white and Black patients at different oximeter readings.
 Table \ref{tab:hypoxemia_outcomes} shows how, when a deterministic treatment decision rule is used, this measurement error alone contributes to lower treatment rates for Black patients: 24\% of hypoxemic Black patients go untreated compared to 7\% of hypoxemic white patients in our synthetic dataset.
 When this measurement error compounds with systemic racial bias, we see a visible downstream impact on health outcomes.
-Though systematic bias alone leads to a higher rate of mechanical ventilation in Black patients (8.4\%) compared to white patients (5.8\%) even when patients are treated based on their true oxygen saturation $W$, this gap in health outcomes is amplified by differential measurement error: when both systemic racial bias and differential measurement error are at play, though the rate of ventilation for white patients remains fairly constant (5.9\%), the rate for Black patients jumps up to 13.4\%.
+While systemic bias alone leads to a higher rate of mechanical ventilation in Black patients (8.4\%) compared to white patients (5.8\%) even when patients are treated based on their true oxygen saturation $W$, this gap in health outcomes is amplified by differential measurement error: when both systemic and systematic biases are at play, though the rate of ventilation for white patients remains fairly constant (5.9\%), the rate for Black patients jumps by nearly 5\%, up to 13.4\%.